 So, how can you prevent situations like this?

 Buy lots that have CONFIRMED time-tested boundaries marked by older looking fences, GPS coordinates specified in deed, or landmarks outlined in deed.
+I would like to install a new fence in my yard, so I’m going to hire these contractors for help.
+I also visited bubdesk for lot of help.
 Talk to the neighbors to confirm before buying if possible.

 And it sure helps to have some local friends.